UHRAI/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 Repo:

-GitHub repository: alx-backend-python
+- GitHub repository: alx-backend-python
-Directory: 0x03-Unittests_and_integration_tests
+- Directory: 0x03-Unittests_and_integration_tests
-File: test_client.py
+- File: test_client.py

 9. Integration tests
 #advanced

-Implement the test_public_repos method to test GithubOrgClient.public_repos.
+Implement the `test_public_repos` method to test `GithubOrgClient.public_repos`.

 Make sure that the method returns the expected results based on the fixtures.

-Implement test_public_repos_with_license to test the public_repos with the argument license="apache-2.0" and make sure the result matches the expected value from the fixtures.
+Implement `test_public_repos_with_license` to test the `public_repos` with the argument `license="apache-2.0"` and make sure the result matches the expected value from the fixtures.

 Repo:

-GitHub repository: alx-backend-python
+- GitHub repository: alx-backend-python
-Directory: 0x03-Unittests_and_integration_tests
+- Directory: 0x03-Unittests_and_integration_tests
-File: test_client.py
+- File: test_client.py